mpsalewski/darts/help/c_cpp_templates/README.md

-# Technology Stack and Structure
+# Design Pattern and Structure
 The code / templates follow an object-oriented C-style approach, where each module is realized using a **`*.c/*.cpp`** and **`*.h`** file.
 The **`*.c/*.cpp`** file contains a **static structure** with the module's variables, while the functions act as **member functions** (similar to object-oriented methods).
 <p>